btc-ag/chef-vs2017/README.md

 [![Build Status](https://dev.azure.com/btcag-chef/chef/_apis/build/status/btc-ag.chef-vs2017?branchName=master)](https://dev.azure.com/btcag-chef/chef/_build/latest?definitionId=6&branchName=master)

 This cookbook can be used to install Visual Studio 2017 and supports the editions Community, Professional and Enterprise.
-The installation is done by downloading and unsing the Microsoft Web-Installer of the appropriate version.
+The installation is done by downloading and using the Microsoft Web-Installer of the appropriate version.

 The workloads to be installed can be specified, or all workloads can be installed.